Generic types in Go

 Not every type is “addable”

-To do this, we need to constrain T a little more.
+To solve this problem, we need to constrain T a little more.
 That is, to restrict the allowed possibilities for T to only those types that support the operator we want to use.
-And we’ll see how to do that in the next post.
+And we’ll see how to do that in the next post, which is about constraints.

 Constraints in Go